Michael-py/pollution/README.md

 # Pollution
-This is an assignment on air pollution levels in London.
+This is an assignment on air pollution levels in Bristol